-After completing my master's degree, I began working with survivors of domestic violence and other crimes.
+After completing my master's degree over a decade ago, I began working with survivors of domestic violence and other crimes.
 I also spent several years working with individuals in addiction recovery, specializing in "dual diagnosis," which means both addiction plus some type of mental health concern, such as depression, anxiety, or bipolar disorder.
 I managed a team of continuing care coordinators for a major rehab company.
 I became trained as an addiction recovery coach.

-I later went on to gain specialized knowledge in trauma-focused cognitive behavior therapy and the parent-child bond.
+I later went on to gain specialized knowledge in trauma-focused cognitive behavior therapy and the parent-child bond with a specialty in healing women and helping mothers and children heal from abuse.
 I worked with children and adolescents a lot during that time, and that is where I became fascinated with helping heal various attachment issues that happen in childhood.
-That work was invaluable, because today, I work with adults and I can see the effects of childhood trauma, and I can see places where even adults can heal.
+That work was invaluable, because today, I work with adults and I can see the effects of childhood trauma, and I can see places where even us grown-ups can heal.

 I have lead many classes in parent/child relationships, public speaking (especially for those who are afraid to speak publicly), and domestic violence awareness.
 I co-wrote a book to help children understand addiction.
 I help men and women understand and overcome abuse.
 In private practice, I specialize in working with women's issues.
 All along this path, I have often taken on work as a freelance writer and editor, a job I also enjoy, so I find time to do it when I can--- but I only write about psychology and mental health, because it helps keep me informed, so it is a hobby that serves a few purposes at once!